Ladder99/ladder99/services/relay/README.md

 The entry point is src/index.js.

-To test, `npm test`.

-This will be replaced by an instance of the Adapter, with ingress driver for agent and egress driver for SQL.
+This may eventually be replaced by an instance of the Adapter, with ingress driver for agent and egress driver for SQL.

-To run - eg with mazak setup

-    ./start ./test/cnc/mazak dashboard

-to access the database only,

-    ./start ./test/cnc/mazak postgres
+## Development/Testing

+First, install the dependencies locally with `npm install`.

+Then `npm run test`.